 Negotiate a settlement.
 The insurance provider might offer a settlement offer that covers your basic and most immediate expenses and losses.
 However, that this offer might not cover the long-term expenses and financial losses you'll experience.
 Before you settle any personal injury claim, ensure you fully understand the extent of your financial damages and run any settlement offers by your lawyer first.
 At Marks Law Group, our legal team will help you decide whether to accept a settlement offer or continue negotiations.
 If we don't receive a settlement that we think is fair, we are ready to take your case to trial by filing a personal injury lawsuit.

 File an injury lawsuit and go to trial.
 If settlement negotiation fails, your injury attorney will prepare a legal complaint, which outlines what occurred during the accident, the financial expenses you have incurred, and what you demand as monetary compensation.
-This usually is filed in the local court where the accident happened.
 You must serve a copy to the defendant, who then has time to compile a defense and hire a personal injury lawyer of their own.
 After this, both the injured party and the at-fault party move into the discovery phase, where when you and your lawyer request information from the other side.
 Witnesses and documents are identified, and both the injured party and the defendant submit what they plan to bring as evidence during a court trial.
-The respective lawyers also present legal motions, including a motion to dismiss or request the judge to rule over certain details of the case.
 Once the discovery phase is completed and motions have been decided, a date is set for the court trial.
 To prove negligence in court, you must prove that the at-fault party owed you a duty of care, that the duty of care was breached, and this resulted in you accruing bodily injuries or financial damages.
 At the court trial, both parties have the opportunity to present their side of the case, question witnesses in front of a jury or judge, and introduce supporting evidence.
 It’s the jury’s job to establish whether the at-fault party is liable, and if so, what is appropriate to award as fair compensation.

 Do You Need a Georgia Personal Injury Attorney to File an Injury Claim?